 The city received a petition from the residents on Kilmarnock Way requesting speed humps to be installed on their street.
 The petition and roadway conditions on Kilmarnock Way between Kelty Drive and Barton Street (Attachment 1 - Location Map) were reviewed for consistency with the City's Speed Hump Program.
-The petition received indicates support by 41 of the 46 residents (89%) on Kilmarnock Way for speed humps, which meets the minimum requirement of 70% of the residents.
+The petition reflects that 41 of the 46 residents (89%) on Kilmarnock Way support speed humps, which meets the minimum requirement of 70%.
 There were no signatures from residents opposing the consideration of speed humps.
 Staff investigated speeds, volumes, and street geometrics.
 Comparing staff's investigation of Kilmarnock Way with the City's set guidelines for speed humps resulted in 6 out of 8 criteria being met.
-Based on the requirement to meet all 8 criteria, Kilmarnock does not qualify for speed humps per the City approved policy.
+Based on the requirement to meet all 8 criteria, Kilmarnock Way does not qualify for speed humps per the approved policy.
 A summary of the findings is provided on Attachment 2 and staff have provided all this information to the Kilmarnock Way residents.
-However, a letter of appeal (Attachment 10) was submitted to city staff to requesting for proposed speed humps to be reviewed by the Transportation Board.
+However, a letter of appeal (Attachment 10) was submitted to staff requesting that the Transportation Board consider the speed hump request.